rdzcn/mk-todo/README.md

   - It renders either `SearchResults` **or** `MainSection` component.
 This decision is based on the URL, set by `Sidebar -> Search` component.
   - `SearchResults` renders a list of todo items with each item as `Todo` or `EditingTodo` component.
 In this sense each item is editable.
   - `SearchResults` gets the search term from the URL and accordingly displays the relevant todo items.
 It has also a `Reset Search` button which resets the search input.
-  - `MainSection` is rendered if `route` is not "search" and pathname is within `repo.data.categories`.
+  - `MainSection` is rendered if `route` is not "search" and pathname is within `state.data.categories`.

 8. **App -> Content -> SearchResults**